 Quantité disponible : 2 disponible(s)

 Hardcover.
 Etat : new.
 Hardcover.
 Algorithms have been transforming human society long before the advent of computing.
 Yet they continue to exist in relative invisibility despite their presence behind many of our modern social interactions.
 The rhetoric of algorithmic neutrality is more alive than ever, and algorithms are often depicted as obvious and unproblematicwithout context and without history.
 Algorithmic Modernity draws together the history ofmathematics and intellectual history to convey the enduring global history of the algorithm as a computational tool, epistemic ideal, and rhetorical figure alongside the ascendance of modernity.
 Through historicalreconstructions of relevant thinkers and cultural phenomena over the last five hundred years, this collection of essays reveals how algorithms became the standard method for solving problems from the early inclusion of algorithms in Newton's formation of calculus to their later influence in the New Deal economy.
 Together, these essays create an informed history for readers interested in the social and cultural implications of today's pervasive digital algorithm.
 Featuringexperts in mathematics, history, and computing, Algorithmic Modernity presents a multi-faceted exploration of the genealogy of algorithmic thinking in modern times.
 Algorithmic Modernity brings together experts in the history of mathematics to create an informed history for readers interested in the social and cultural implications of today's pervasive digital algorithm.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+This item is printed on demand.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 N° de réf. du vendeur 9780197502426

 Quantité disponible : 1 disponible(s)